How to Get Featured in the Wall Street Journal: A CMO's 2026 Playbook

 - Share relevant data before sending a full pitch.

 That sequence does not guarantee coverage, but it raises the odds meaningfully.
+It also gives AI engines more corroborating source material if the WSJ placement lands.

 What disqualifies a pitch fast